 And Tomorrow the Entire World

-This German-French political drama film directed by Julia von Heinz premiered in competition at the 77th Venice International Film Festival.
-The drama follows Luisa, a 20-year-old student, who joins Antifa to oppose a rising neo-Nazi movement but winds up clashing with her friends over whether violence is a legitimate political answer to fascism.
+This German-French political drama, directed by Julia von Heinz, premiered in competition at the 77th Venice International Film Festival.
+The film follows Luisa, a 20-year-old student, who joins Antifa to oppose a rising neo-Nazi movement but winds up clashing with her friends over whether violence is a legitimate political answer to fascism.

-Featured recently at the 2021 AJFF, this narrative follows a lapsed Orthodox Jew tasked with keeping watch over the dead, who is confronted by a malevolent supernatural force, in this hair-raising chiller set within Brooklyn’s Hasidic Borough Park neighborhood.
+Featured recently at the 2021 AJFF, this narrative follows a lapsed Orthodox Jew tasked with keeping watch over the dead, and who is confronted by a malevolent supernatural force.
+This hair-raising chiller is set within Brooklyn’s Hasidic Borough Park neighborhood.

 Blu-Ray & DVD